-Outputs and outcomes Quantity (e.g. number of jobs, number of new homes) Baseline value Assessment (e.g. who will measure the outcome, when and how will it be measured) Number of businesses supported 90 extended work placements Selected managing agent Please outline whether the intervention will be targeted Who will be affected by the intervention?
+Outputs and outcomes Quantity (e.g. number of jobs, number of new homes) Baseline value Assessment (e.g. who will measure the outcome, when and how will it be measured) Number of businesses supported 90 extended work placements Selected managing agent Please outline whether the intervention will be targeted.
+Who will be affected by the intervention?
 Will the impact be positive or negative?
 Please explain.
-(Max 100 words) The opportunity will be available to SMEs throughout the LLEP area.
+(Max 100 words) Criteria for selection will be de and Skills Advisory Panel but sareas sectors where employer interest in the scheme has should digital marketing coordinator.
+The scheme would also encounted employment and individual pro- The opportunity will be available to SMEs throughout the LLEP area.
 Criteria for selection will be developed in consultation with the Growth Hub and Skills Advisory Panel but support could be targeted at occupational areas sectors where employers have a high demand.
 For example, initial interest in the scheme has shown a high demand for digital roles, e.g. digital marketing coordinator.
 The scheme would also encourage employers to consider continuing employment and individual progression via an apprenticeship route following the end of the placement.
-Please identify how the intervention supports sustainable economic grow social inclusion, wellbeing a environmental sustainability Responding to the immediate effects of COVID 19 is a national priority for both Government, LLEP, and partners and stakeholders who are playing a key role in supporting businesses and individuals and have seen a significant increase in numbers of businesses requesting advice and support.
-Please explain any criteria that should be considered a part of this intervention s the life of the project.
-You w deration of costs and funding strate II be expected to deliver the scheme I that any cost overruns will be met within the cost prof ile when agreed.
-What is the total cost of the project/support (£'s)? £500K Funding Requirements an d Match Funding What is the total minimum funding requirement being requested (£'s)? £500K - reducing the number of participants What is the total match funding that will be provided (£'s)?
+Please identify how the intervention supports sustainable economic grows social inclusion, wellbeing a environmental sustainability both Government, LLEP, and place in supporting business significant increase in numbers Responding to the immediate effects of COVID 19 is a national priority for both Government, LLEP, and partners and stakeholders who are playing a key role in supporting businesses and individuals and have seen a significant increase in numbers of businesses requesting advice and support.
+Please explain any criteria that should be considered a part of this intervention S Financial Case Demonstrate adequate consideration of costs and funding strategy.
+Please provide the annual cost profile for the life of the project.
+You will be expected to deliver the scheme within the cost profile when agreed.
+Confirmation will be required that any cost overruns will be met by the project sponsor.
+What is the total cost of the project/support (£'s)?
+2001 Funding Requirements and Match Funding What is the total minimum funding requirement being requested (£'s)? £500K - reducing the number of p articipants What is the total match funding that will be provided (£'s)?
 None, although employers may wish to pay for either increased hours or higher wages for participants over an above what is available through the scheme.